Debiday/gr-documents/spark-dgraph-connector/CONTRIBUTING.md

 - Maintain the quality of the SDC
 - Fix problems that are important to users
 - Engage the community in working toward the best possible product
-- Enable a sustainable system for SDC's maintainers to review contributions
+- Enable a sustainable system for SDC's core contributors to review contributions

-Please follow these steps to have your contribution considered by the maintainers:
+Please follow these steps to have your contribution considered by the core contributors:

 1. Follow all instructions in [the template](#templates)
 2. Follow the [styleguides](#styleguide)
 3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing <details><summary>What if the status checks are failing?</summary>If a status check is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
-A maintainer will re-run the status check for you.
+A core contributor will re-run the status check for you.
 If we conclude that the failure was a false positive, then we will open an issue to track that problem with our status check suite.</details>

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be approved.